The third biennial conference of the Political Ecology Network (POLLEN)

 Contested Natures: Power, Possibility, Prefiguration

-POLLEN20 will be organized by the ESRC STEPS Centre (IDS/SPRU, University of Sussex).
-The conference is co-hosted by Radical Futures at the University of Brighton, and the Institute of Development Studies, with support from the BIOSEC project at the University of Sheffield.
+POLLEN 2020 is organized by the ESRC STEPS Centre (IDS/SPRU, University of Sussex) and The Political Ecology Network (POLLEN) Secretariat (based at Lancaster University 2017 -2019; and moving to the University of Copenhagen 2019 – 2021).
+The conference is co-hosted by Radical Futures at the University of Brighton, with support from the BIOSEC project (European Research Council) and SIID at the University of Sheffield.

-Updates and news will be announced on the POLLEN website and on this site.
+Conference news, updates and CfPs will be announced here and on the POLLEN website.

-Inquiries about the conference or questions about contributions to the Solidarity Fund for travel bursaries can be sent by email to POLLEN@sussex.ac.uk (please note that this is not the email address for the POLLEN secretariat).
+Inquiries about the virtual conference or questions about contributions to the Solidarity Fund can be sent by email to POLLEN@sussex.ac.uk (please note that this is not the email address for the POLLEN secretariat).